tuzig/www.terminal7.dev/content/aboutus.md

 ## Our History

 Terminal7 started as Benny's COVID project.
-Benny loved his iPad Pro, but the terminal apps were becoming a pain.
+Benny loved his iPad Pro, but the terminal apps were not up to par.
 Realizing that a tablet-based terminal needs a revised architecture, he started Terminal7.

 ## Our Mission